scds/intro-python/lessons/lesson2.md

 ## Variables

 Rather than just using numbers in our calculator, we can initialize and store the number in a variable.
-With variables, we'll be able to store our data, but then we can also re-use it and even modify that data later on.
+With variables, we'll be able to store our data, but we can also re-use it and even modify that data later on.

 ## Identifier Rules

-All variables need identifiying names, more formerly called identifiers.
+All variables need identifying names, more formerly called identifiers.

 Python has some rules and restrictions for identifiers.
 - Identifiers can consist of uppercase letters, lowercase letters, digits, and underscores.
 - Identifiers cannot start with a digit.
-- There are some identifiers reserved for Python's use only, it's usually common keywords like "and", "if", "or", etc.
+- There are some identifiers reserved for Python's use only; they're usually common keywords like "and", "if", "or", etc.
-  - You can find a full list here. https://www.w3schools.com/python/python_ref_keywords.asp
+  - You can find a full list here: <https://www.w3schools.com/python/python_ref_keywords.asp>
-- Identifiers are case sensitive.
+- Identifiers are case-sensitive.
   - `myVariable` and `MYVARIABLE` are considered two different variables.

 {: .new-title }